garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 which looks counter intuitive at the beginning.
 However, it is indeed true that the constructor changes the value of `_totalSupply` and
 `VeriSol.Old` is implemented in a way that its value is undefined before creating the contract (which makes sense!).
-So, we slightly modify the contract to add a boolean variable that helps us avoid this particular case (the code is [here](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-Veriman.sol) and using this [config](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/config.json) file for Veriman).
+So, we slightly modify the contract to add a Boolean variable that helps us avoid this particular case (the code is [here](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-Veriman.sol) and using this [config](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/config.json) file for VeriMan).

 Now, we invoke VeriMan with this property `notConstructor -> (VeriSol.Old(_totalSupply) ==_totalSupply)` and obtain a new counter example.
 ```